- Fine Arts

 - Course Request Form

-The main objective of Fifth Grade English is to develop better readers and writers.
-As a class, we read and analyze Holes; A Wrinkle in Time; When You Reach Me; The Phantom Tollbooth; and Tom Sawyer.
-Students are also formally introduced to poetry.
-Outside of class, students are required to read a minimum of 400 pages a month and complete reading records for each book.
-Because of the importance of vocabulary, students are given a list of ten words each week to define, and they take weekly vocabulary quizzes.
-Throughout the course, using the Daily Grammar Practice, students study basic grammar topics, such as parts of a sentence, parts of speech, and phrases.
-An emphasis on diagramming helps students understand the components of and relationships in language.
+In Fifth Grade English, we strive to develop close readers, clear and expressive writers, and critical thinkers.
+Using literature as our hub, we’ll explore figurative language, theme, and thesis.
+As a class, we read and analyze Wonder; Wishtree; Seedfolks; A Wrinkle in Time; When You Reach Me; The Phantom Tollbooth; and Tom Sawyer.
+Students are also formally introduced to poetry and will explore a selection of short stories.
+We believe an expanding vocabulary enhances understanding and expression, so students will have weekly vocabulary assessments.
+Integrated with the reading, using IXL Online Grammar, students will study basic grammar topics, such as parts of a sentence, parts of speech, and phrases.
+This will help students improve mechanics and usage, and the concepts can be quickly implemented in writing.
 For some students, this is an introduction to structured grammar.
 Writing is a central aspect of our curriculum.
-Assignments range from informal meditations on a theme to expository essays about literature.
+Fifth graders will explore the entire writing process, from pre-writing to revision.
+Writing assignments include informal meditations on a theme, a variety of creative pieces, and expository essays about literature.

 Fifth Graders rotate among the electives.
 In this fun and relaxed atmosphere young art students work in different media and learn different techniques to develope their motor skills and critical thinking.